ankit-kmr/Python-point/Remote Connection/Readme.txt

 >> winrm enumerate winrm/config/Listener

-{ On client server }
++++ { On client server } +++

 >> Get-NetConnectionProfile

-Network should be private for WinRM to work
+Network should be private for WinRM to work (private networks, the default Windows Firewall rule for PowerShell Remoting accepts all connections.
+On public networks, the default Windows Firewall rule allows PowerShell Remoting connections only from within the same subnet.)

 >> Set-NetConnectionProfile -NetworkCategory Private